educational-resources-and-services/bibletags-widget/widgetAPI.md

 - **Not yet implemented**
 - When provided, `callback` is called instead of inline search results being presented.
 - `maxResults` (*Default: 100*) should be an integer between 1-500.
-- `wordNums` is an array of word number sets, each of which corresponds to an original language hit.
+- `results` are returned with the following hierarchy: versions > hits > verses > words.
+All versions passed to the [show()](#show) function are included.
+Each hit is version-specific in terms of versification and word numbers, corresponding to an original language hit which was the basis of the search.
+There will only rarely be multiple verses per hit, in situations where the versification is highly problematic.

 ```javascript
 infoCallback: function({